Ship from a bird's-eye view

 Some ship owners will pilot this technology to gain experience, but for most owners it’s a case of watch and wait.

-PEMFCs are an option for owners who are planning to use hydrogen.
-You will need more space to store the hydrogen, and the added weight will decrease the range of your vessel.
+PEMFCs are an option for ship owners who are planning to use hydrogen as fuel for ships.
+If you decide to use hydrogen as fuel for your ships you will need more space to store the hydrogen, and the added weight of the fuel storage equipment will decrease the range of your vessel.

 5. DC hubs are becoming a default choice – even when they shouldn’t be